 3. Anti-aging benefits

 Applying coffee directly to your skin may help decrease the appearance of sun spots, redness, and fine lines.
-In fact, one study found a direct correlation between drinking coffee and a decrease in photoaging effects.
+In fact,

 4. Vitamin B-3 for skin cancer